MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/customize-process.md

 0. Verify that the field(s) you added appear on the form.
 Note that the ![](../../../_img/icons/required-icon.png) (exclamation mark) icon indicates the field is required.

 <a id="test-import-export-process" />
-### Create a test VSTS organization and import/export your process
+### Create a test organization and import/export your process

 You can also use the following steps to verify the customizations you've made to an inherited process.

-0. Create a test VSTS organization.
+0. Create a test Azure DevOps Services organization.
 0. Use the [import/export process tool](https://github.com/Microsoft/process-migrator) to copy the process to the test organization.
 0. Verify the process customizations in the test organization.
 0. Use the import/export process tool again to import the modified process to the production organization.